MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/finance-insights/finance-insights-admin.md

 A list of the requirements for using Finance Insights follows, along with links to sources of additional information where possible.

 ### Legal requirements
-To apply for the preview program, please fill out [Finance Insights Preview for Dynamics 365 Finance agreement](https://forms.office.com/FormsPro/Pages/ResponsePage.aspx?id=v4j5cvGGr0GRqy180BHbR56j8lZs0FdAvwT75_WNFyxUM1c0Uzc1RFpaU1RVTEwxVTNWUERPRThUSy4u).
+To apply for the preview program, fill out [Finance Insights Preview for Dynamics 365 Finance agreement](https://forms.office.com/FormsPro/Pages/ResponsePage.aspx?id=v4j5cvGGr0GRqy180BHbR56j8lZs0FdAvwT75_WNFyxUM1c0Uzc1RFpaU1RVTEwxVTNWUERPRThUSy4u).

 ### System requirements
 A Tier 2 Sandbox environment (multi-box) is required to preview Finance Insights.
-For more background on environments, please see [Environment planning](https://docs.microsoft.com/dynamics365/fin-ops-core/fin-ops/imp-lifecycle/environment-planning).
+For more background on environments, see [Environment planning](https://docs.microsoft.com/dynamics365/fin-ops-core/fin-ops/imp-lifecycle/environment-planning).

 ### Version information
 This document applies to Finance and Operations 10.0.11 (PU35) or after.